ekazaev/route-composer/README.md

 There are 2 ways of implementing the navigation available in the iOS application:
 - Built-in mechanism provided by Apple using storyboards and segues
-- Pragmatical navigation directly in the code
+- Programmatic navigation directly in the code

 The downsides of these two solutions:
 - Built-in mechanism: navigation in the storyboards is relatively static and often requires the extra navigation code in the `UIViewController`s and can lead to a lot of boilerplate code
-- Pragmatical navigation: forces `UIViewController`s coupling or can be complex depending on the chosen design pattern (Router, Coordinator)
+- Programmatic navigation: forces `UIViewController`s coupling or can be complex depending on the chosen design pattern (Router, Coordinator)

 ## RouteComposer helps